vitotai/BrewPiLess/README.md

  a.
 Create a google spreadsheet in any name you like, but note the **spreadsheet ID**.
     input the lables at cell 'A1', and 3rd rows. leave 2nd row empty. like this.
+    _You might need to manually change the format of Time column to display Date & Time._ The default format seems to show Date only.

  |     |    A        |   B      |     C    |   D     |    E     |
  |:---:|:-----------:|:--------:|:--------:|:--------:|:--------:|